 If you’re reading this, you either go to my current church, went to my old church, went to my christian school, or you’re my mom.
 So presumably, you are a Christian or you at least know about God on some level.
 If you do know God, this post could be offensive to you.
-It really shouldn’t be but I know someone will think I’m wrong about this (if I say something fundamentally incorrect, please let me know…seriously).
-But sorry because I’m not sorry at all.
+It really shouldn’t be but I know someone will think I’m wrong about this.
+But sorry, because I’m not sorry at all.
 I must write about it.
-I must.
 I’m not writing out of anger but out of urgency.
-So please, judge me if you want.
-But believe me when I say I’m not trying to come across condescending, judgmental, or jaded.
+So please, judge me if you want but believe me when I say I’m not trying to come across condescending and judgmental.
 Perhaps, you’ll agree with what I have to say.
 Who knows.
-Either way, it’s important to address and it’s becoming the common way of the Christian church and that is what scares me.
+Either way, it’s important to address what’s becoming the common way of the Christian church…that’s what scares me.

 So, if you hadn’t noticed, churches are trying to be “cool” or whatever.
 The typical church promos look more like a Fyre Festival ad *cue lo-fi indie instrumental* than an informational video about the upcoming sermon series on the life of Paul.
-The over abundance of fedoras, leather jackets and Chelsea boots on virtually every guy makes you feel slightly uncomfortable and confused.
-And my favorite one of all, “church merch”.
-Ahhh yes, I love overpriced t-shirts I will only sleep and paint my house in.
+The over abundance of fedoras, leather jackets and Chelsea boots on basically every guy makes you feel slightly uncomfortable and confused.
+But the best one of all…”church merch”.
+Ahh yes, I love overpriced, church logo stamped t-shirts I will only sleep and paint my house in.
 Of course, I’m only teasing about these things but it seriously does make me want to throw up in my mouth from time to time.
-It can seem gimmicky but in their defense, humanity will always create and replicate ideas, which is a beautiful thing.
+It can seem gimmicky but in their defense, churches are made of people and humanity will always create and replicate ideas, which is a beautiful thing.
 However, it does seem the church attempts these particular ideas on such a massive scale which typically comes across as “trying too hard”, which is so painfully obvious to spot.

 You could say the “cool church” thing is similar to pop music.
 Take Maroon 5 for example.
 They are massively popular.
 They just played the Super Bowl Halftime Show, which is one of the pinnacles of any major artist’s career.
 They have so many hit singles and I’m sure their concerts sell out.
 Adam Levine is hot, he sounds good, has good branding, and his music is undeniably catchy.
 But how many people do you know that are die-hard Maroon 5 fans?
 Probably none.
 They are good (well, their first album was) and their music makes people happy but it’s not sustainable because the message behind their songs doesn’t have much substance.
 I mean, “Moves Like Jagger” has ZERO substance and if you like that song, I deeply question your musical taste.
 Of course, I suppose this is all an opinion but I think there lies a point here.
 On the opposite spectrum, take Michael Jackson, Bob Dylan, or The Beatles.
 These are artists who have completely shifted the musical culture for generations.
 But why?
 I believe it’s because they defied the societal mold of the time.
 They presented ideas through their lyrics that move the soul to acknowledging change as well as a solution to a problem.
 Their music is riddled with emotion and depth, not just surface level niceties.
 Obviously, these artists are not always promoting positive values, or certainly Christian ones at that, but the underlying theme possess similar parallels to the church.
 Is the motive of church culture to encourage happy thoughts, free of any substance or permanent change or to encourage change on a soul level?
 Is modern Christianity really promoting for the unpopular, scandalous, passionate, fully immersive, all-consuming version of Jesus?

-I have to say before I continue that I am no better than what I’m discussing.
-I am guilty of these things just like everyone else and I do not place myself on higher pedestal.
+I have to say before I continue, I am no better than what I’m discussing.
+I am guilty of these things, just like everyone else and I do not place myself on higher pedestal.
 But I grieve these things.
 I grieve that I behave this way.
 I do not like it and continually work to walk in holiness to then encourage others to do the same, out of care and concern.”“Do not judge by appearances, but judge with righteous judgment.” –John 7:24

 I look at the lifestyles of Christians and sometimes I cannot even tell who is the Christian and who is the non-believer because their lives almost mirror each other.
 For example, I see Christians speaking like world, using foul or crass language.
 I see Christians drinking like world, continually getting drunk and going to bars with other Christian friends.
 (Will this action really bring you closer to God?
 Can His spirit properly work through you when surrounded in such an atmosphere?…..WAY different topic for another time, but I will get there).
 These things don’t mean that you do not love God or that you God doesn’t still call you a son or daughter.
 But shouldn’t we live to walk in holiness while encouraging our neighbor to do the same?

 In conclusion, there is nothing I desire more than to be genuine.
 I just want live as Christ lived, free of any social constructs to determine my lifestyle of faith.
 There’s nothing wrong with wanting to be “cool” but I find that we just take it too far.
-Focusing on God’s holiness will bring about passionate people and speaking Biblical truths will bring authentic life into the heart of the believer and then to the church culture, not just making church a hip place to meet some nice, well- dressed, people who will make you feel good about yourself.
+Focusing on God’s holiness will bring about passionate people and speaking Biblical truths will bring authentic life into the heart of the believer and then to the church culture, not just making church a hip place to meet some nice, well- dressed people.
 We are all a continuous work in progress, I know this.
 But may I encourage you to be passionate!
-Live with a fierce desire to live as Christ did!
-Don’t try to keep up an image or live in contentment with your current lifestyle because God continually calls us to more of Him, and less of ourselves.
+Live with a fierce desire to live at Christ did!
+Don’t try to keep up an image or live in contentment with you current lifestyle because God continually calls us to more of Him, and less of ourselves.
 Let’s believe what we claim!
 Belief is the driving force behind passion, and in turn, passion makes one believe what is being promoted.
 There must be belief, which is faith.
 This is essential.
 If you don’t want to believe in Jesus, then don’t.
 But if you do, believe is with every fiber of your being.
 There must be passion.
 In my opinion, if you believe Jesus, passion has no choice but to follow.
 God is too good to let us not fall in love with Him over and over again.
 Lastly, there must be change.
 When in love with Jesus, change will follow suit because must.
 The more we understand the heart of God, the more we will change, even if it seems nearly impossible.